wesvane1/resNexusCode/readme.md

 ## Setup Instructions

-Before running the program, make sure the rates file is converted from SQL to a `.db` file:
+Before running the program, make sure the rates file exists and is converted from SQL to a `.db` file:

 ```bash
 sqlite3 rates.db < rates.sql